technomancy/bussard/readme.md

 ## Status

-Currently the game supports flying around, mining asteroids, trading cargo, and running some code in the in-game REPL.
-You can also edit your ship's config file in order to reprogram it, change key bindings, and add convenience functions.

-The interaction with the planet and station computers is somewhat limited at this time.
-Basically just running vanilla Unix commands and purchasing cargo, refueling, and ship upgrades.
-Run `ls /bin` when logged in to see a listing of all available commands.
-The `cargo`, `refuel`, and `upgrade` commands are of particular interest.
+Currently most of the engine features are coded, albeit with less polish than desirable in some cases.
+However, there are only a handful of missions, and the worlds and characters are not sketched out in much detail at all yet.

 See the list of
 [open issues](https://gitlab.com/technomancy/bussard/issues) to see upcoming features.
+The [changelog](Changelog.md) lists when recent user-visible changes were added in which releases.

 <img src="http://p.hagelb.org/bussard-edit.png" alt="edit screenshot" />

 Planned features:

-* accept missions at stations
+* many more missions and characters
-* many, many more systems under various governments
+* many more systems under various governments
 * many more ship upgrades
-* tutorials for writing autopilot code
+* tutorials for writing ship code (autopilot, price tracking, auto-mining)
 * exploits to break into accounts you don't own
 * stations that use different OSes
 * virtualization to allow you to run station code on your ship
-* abandoned civilizations and artifacts
+* abandoned colonies and artifacts

 During development it may be expedient to run `ship.cheat.comm_range = 9999999` in order to make testing login interaction easier.

 ## FAQ

 **Q:** How do I change the controls?
 **A:** Use `ctrl-enter` to open the config in the editor.
 Find the key binding you want to change for the mode in question ("flight", "repl", or "edit"), and change the second argument to `define_key` to the keycode you want to use.
 For a complete list of keycodes, run `man("keycodes")`.
 Once you've made the changes, hit `esc` and then `ctrl-r` to load them.

 **Q:** What can I do to improve the frame rate?
 **A:** The biggest performance drag is calculating trajectories.
 Reduce the calculations with `ship.trajectory = 128` and you should notice a dramatic speed boost.

+**Q:** Where are the missions?
+**A:** There are currently only three missions.
+The chain starts at Tana Prime and continues on Mars.
+Future releases will flesh out more missions.
+You need to read the newsgroup postings (in `/usr/news/`) and indicate your acceptance with the `reply` command.

 ## Influences